EU Commission probes Samsung, Apple over patents

 Samsung has brought patent infringement claims against Apple in several EU courts, accusing its rival of not paying licensing fees for some of its patents before Apple started selling iPhones.

-A Dutch court dismissed Samsung's arguments last month, saying its 3G patents were part of essential standards which should be open to license under FRAND terms.
+A Dutch court dismissed Samsung's arguments last month, saying its 3G patents were part of essential standards which should be open to licence under FRAND terms.

 Such patent tactics should worry regulators, Mueller said.